llaville/php-compatinfo/docs/components/extensions/README.md

 * `AfterProcessSniffInterface` - called after leaving a sniff.

-Furthermore extensions may implement the `Symfony\Component\EventDispatcher\EventSubscriberInterface`.
+Furthermore, extensions may implement the `Symfony\Component\EventDispatcher\EventSubscriberInterface`.

 See built-in extensions `Application\Extension\Logger` and `Application\Extension\ProgressBar` as examples.